Tlaltecatzin of Cuauhchinanco

 According to Fernando de Alva Ixtlilxochitl's writings in Obras historicas, Tlaltecatzin lived with Techotlala, who ruled Texcoco.
 During this time, Texcoco was becoming an important political and cultural center.
 It was said he spoke elegantly thanks to the nurse who raised him, Papaloxochitl.

 Poetry

-Tlaltecatzin has been remembered as a poet even though only one of his poems is known to survive.
-It was recorded twice in post-conquest documents.
-Several poets refer to him.
-The poet Chichicuepon from Chalco said, "Tlaltecatzin... lived happily..."
+Tlaltecatzin is remembered as a poet, even though he only has one surviving poem.
+The poem was recorded twice in post-conquest documents.
+Several poets also refer to him.
+As the poet Chichicuepon from Chalco once wrote, "Tlaltecatzin... lived happily..."